-Problem: Many B-2 visa holders and humanitarian parolees were only able to come to the U.S. after April 11.
-In fact, some of the largest waves of Ukrainians who entered through Mexico between April 12 and April 25, with a trickle of families who were admitted later after being detained.
-Those present in the U.S. on a B-2 visa risk overstaying their 6-month allowed stay, while those admitted at the Mexican border were only granted humanitarian parole for one year.
+Problem: Many humanitarian parolees and B-2 visa holders were only able to come to the U.S. after April 11.
+In fact, some of the largest waves of Ukrainians entered between April 12 and April 25, with a trickle of families who were admitted later after being detained.
+Those present in the U.S. on a B-2 visa risk overstaying their 6-month allowed stay, while those admitted at the southern border were only granted humanitarian parole for one year.

 Policy Justification: The simultaneous extension and redesignation are warranted because the extraordinary and temporary conditions supporting Ukraine’s TPS designation remain.